Cumulocity-IoT/c8y-docs/content/service-terms/service-level-bundle/platform-sla.md

 * **Data ownership and portability:** As the data processor, {{< product-c8y-iot >}} ensures that Customer retains full ownership of their data.
 Customer can export their data at any time using the provided APIs, ensuring control and flexibility over their information.
 * **Continuous maintenance and upgrades:** The platform undergoes regular maintenance and upgrades to ensure optimal performance and security.
 These upgrades happen transparently and without involving Customer.

-For customers with legacy service agreements, these features may differ in accordance with the terms of their original agreements.
+For Customers with legacy service agreements, these features may differ in accordance with the terms of their original agreements.

 ### Customer responsibilities